 Honorable Ronald D. Kouchi

 Thirty-First State Legislature

 State of Hawaii

-"A BILL FOR AN ACT RELATING TO UNEMPLOYMENT INSURANCE,"
+"A BILL FOR AN ACT RELATING TO THE BOILER AND ELEVATOR SAFETY LAW,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Human Services that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 1568, S.D.
-2, and recommends that it be referred to the Committee on Finance.
+As affirmed by the record of votes of the members of your Committee on Labor, Culture and the Arts that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 1004, H.D.
+1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 1004, H.D.
+1, S.D.
+1, and be referred to your Committees on Ways and Means and Judiciary.

 Respectfully submitted on behalf of the members of the Committee on Labor, Culture and the Arts,

 BRIAN T. TANIGUCHI, Chair